 Contact - Tel: 01756 718009

 A flower lovers haven with 15 acres of gardens including extensive herbaceous borders, fragrant rose garden, rockery, cottage garden, annual meadow, special June and September gardens and much more.
 Featuring over 6,000 varieties of flowers, shrubs and trees the main borders remain packed full of colour throughout summer, supplemented by new highlights, like the poppies and irises of May and June, the roses of mid-summer and the late summer blooms of the September garden.
 Come and see why after a recent visit, renowned plantsman Roy Lancaster commented - “What I saw exceeded all expectations and I for one was bowled over.”
-Plus, our specialist nursery has a particularly fine selection of perennials.
+Plus, our specialist nursery has a particularly fine selection of perennials and our new café is open Thursday to Sunday and Bank Holidays (plus Wednesdays in June, July and August).

 Contact - Tel: 01904 488800